Democrats eye Wisconsin high court's new liberal majority to win abortion and redistricting rulings

-MADISON, Wis.
-(AP) — Wisconsin's Supreme Court will flip from majority conservative to liberal control in August and Democrats have high hopes the change will lead to the state's abortion ban being overturned and its maps redrawn to weaken GOP control of the Legislature and congressional districts.
+Wisconsin’s Supreme Court will flip from majority conservative to liberal control in August, and Democrats have high hopes the change will lead to the state’s abortion ban being overturned and its maps redrawn to weaken GOP control of the Legislature and congressional districts.

 People are also reading…

 Still, there are no guarantees.
-Republicans were angered when a conservative candidate they backed in 2019 turned out to sometimes side with liberal justices.
+Republicans were angered when Brian Hagedorn, a conservative candidate they backed in 2019 who went on to win his race, turned out to sometimes side with liberal justices.

-While the court is widely expected to weigh in on abortion and redistricting, liberals also are talking about bringing new challenges to school choice, voter ID, the 12-year-old law that effectively ended collective bargaining for most public workers and other laws backed by Republicans.
+While the court is widely expected to weigh in on abortion and redistricting, liberals also are talking about bringing new challenges to school choice, voter ID, and Act 10, the 12-year-old law and signature legislative achievement by former GOP Gov. Scott Walker that effectively ended collective bargaining for most public workers.

-Some issues could take years to reach the court, said liberal attorney Pester Pines, who like Esenberg has argued numerous times before the state Supreme Court.
-Unlike under the conservative majority, Pines said the new liberal court will be unlikely to rule on cases before lower courts have heard them.
+Some issues could take years to reach the court, said liberal attorney Lester Pines, who like Esenberg has argued numerous times before the state Supreme Court.
+Unlike under the conservative majority, Pines predicted the new liberal court will be unlikely to rule on cases before lower courts have heard them.

-There is already a pending case challenging Wisconsin's pre-Civil War era abortion ban, and a circuit court judge ruled earlier this month that it can proceed, while also calling into question whether the law actually bans abortions.
+There is already a pending case challenging an 1849 feticide law that has been widely interpreted as a ban on almost all abortions since the U.S. Supreme Court overturned a constitutional right to abortion last year.
+A circuit court judge ruled earlier this month that the case can proceed, while also calling into question whether the law actually bans abortions.

 The case is expected to reach the Supreme Court within months.
 Protasiewicz all but promised to overturn the ban by repeatedly speaking out for abortion rights, winning support from Planned Parenthood and others.